dotnet/designs/accepted/2022/ReflectionInvoke.md

 - An `object[]` must be allocated (or manually cached by the caller) for the `parameters` argument.
 - The automatic conversions add overhead.
 - `ref` and `out` parameters require overhead after the invoke due to re-assignment (or "copy back") to the `parameters` argument.
-  - `Nullable<T>` is particularly expensive due to having to convert the boxed `null` to `Nullable<T>` in order to invoke methods with `Nullable<T>`, and when used with `ref` \ `out`, having to box `Nullable<T>` after invoke to "copy back" to the `parameters` argument.
+  - `Nullable<T>` is particularly expensive due to having to convert the boxed `null` to `Nullable<T>` in order to invoke methods with `Nullable<T>`, and when used with `ref` / `out`, having to box `Nullable<T>` after invoke to "copy back" to the `parameters` argument.
 - The additional invoke arguments (`BindingFlags`, `Binder`, `CultureInfo`) add overhead even when not used.
 Plus using those is quite rare with the exception of `BindingFlags.DoNotWrapExceptions`, which is the proposed behavior for the new APIs proposed here.

 and has limitations and issues:
-- Cannot be used with byref-like types like `Span<T>` either as the target or an argument.
+- Cannot be used with byref-like types like `Span<T>` either as the target or as an argument.
 This is because by-ref like types cannot be boxed. **This is the key limitation expressed in this document.**
-- `ref` and `out` parameters are retrieved after `Invoke()` through the `parameters` argument.
+- `ref` and `out` parameters are retrieved after `Invoke()` through the `object[] parameters` argument.
 This is a manual mechanism performed by the user and means there is no argument or return value "aliasing" to the original variable.
 - Boxing of value types makes it impossible (without using work-arounds) to invoke a mutable method on a value type, such as a property setter, and have the target `obj` updated.
 - [`System.Reflection.Pointer.Box()`](https://learn.microsoft.com/dotnet/api/system.reflection.pointer.box) and `UnBox()` must be used to manually box and unbox a pointer (`*`) type.
 - When an exception originates within the target method during invoke, the exception is wrapped with a `TargetInvocationException` and re-thrown.
 In hindsight, this approach is not desired in most cases.
 Somewhat recently, the `BindingFlags.DoNotWrapExceptions` flag was added to change this behavior as an opt-in.
-Not having a `try\catch` would help a bit with performance as well.
+Not having the framework add its own `try-catch` to re-map the exception would help a bit with performance as well.

-Due to the performance and usability issues, workarounds and alternatives are used including:
+Due to the existing performance and usability issues, workarounds and alternatives are used by the community including:
 - [MethodInfo.CreateDelegate()](https://learn.microsoft.com/dotnet/api/system.reflection.methodinfo.createdelegate) or [`Delegate.CreateDelegate()`](https://learn.microsoft.com/dotnet/api/system.delegate.createdelegate) which supports a direct, fast method invocation.
 However, since delegates are strongly-typed, this approach does not work for loosely-typed invoke scenarios where the signature is not known at compile-time.
 - [`System.TypedReference`](https://learn.microsoft.com/dotnet/api/system.typedreference) along with `MakeTypedReference()` or `__makeref` can be used to modify a field or nested field directly.
-The `FieldInfo.SetValueDirect()` and `GetValueDirect()` can be used with `TypedReference` to get\set fields without boxing the value (but still boxes the target since that is still `object`).
+The `FieldInfo.SetValueDirect()` and `GetValueDirect()` can be used with `TypedReference` to get/set fields without boxing the value (but still boxes the target since that is still `object`).
  - [Dynamic methods](https://learn.microsoft.com/dotnet/framework/reflection-and-codedom/how-to-define-and-execute-dynamic-methods) are used which are IL-emit based and require a non-trivial implementation for even simple things like setting property values.
 Those who use dynamic methods must have their own loosely-typed invoke APIs, which may go as far as using generics with `Type.MakeGenericType()` or `MethodInfo.MakeGenericMethod()` to avoid boxing.
 In addition, a fallback to standard reflection is required to support those platforms where IL Emit is not available.
 - Compiled [expression trees](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/expression-trees/) which use dynamic methods if IL Emit is available but also conveniently falls back to standard reflection when not available.
 Using an expression to invoke a member isn't intuitive and brings along the large `System.Linq.Expressions.dll` assembly.